 I whipped up a simple low carb cake and topped it off with fresh whipped cream and sliced berries.
 This strawberry cream cake is total perfection!

 For the cake base, we’ll start with melted butter, heavy cream, eggs, and vanilla.
 Whip all of those together well and then start adding in your dry ingredients.

 This recipe uses coconut flour, but I don’t find it has a coconut flavor at all.

-I’ve made this recipe with both xylitol and erythritol as the sweetener.
-You may use either but I prefer the xylitol.
-Just be careful as it’s very toxic for dogs and even a small amount can be lethal.
+I’ve made this recipe with both xylitol and monkfruit as the sweetener.
+You may use either but be careful with the xylitol as it’s very toxic for dogs and even a small amount can be lethal.